Urban Tree Utility

 Overview

-Urban Tree Utility aims to help energy companies profit from managing urban forests and other “ecostructure” to mitigate the heat island effect and reduce the electricity needed to cool homes and businesses.
+Urban Tree Utility aims to help energy companies profit from managing urban forests and other “ecostructure” to mitigate the Heat Island Effect and reduce the electricity needed to cool homes and businesses.

 Vision